 - Execution, which once delivered provides immense value compared to my starting point.

 Don’t get into the trap of valuing your time here.
 Your time is of course valuable, but it’s not valuable to your prospective clients.
 To them, their time is valuable, not yours.
-Only think of value in terms of what you deliver to them, which has nothing to do with how many man-hours went into the process prior to this point.
+Only ,think of value in terms of what you deliver to them, which has nothing to do with how many man-hours went into the process.

 Plotting client effort vs value delivered over time